lucashnss/algorithms-python/README.md

 # algorithms-python
-This repository is to I recreate famous algorithms and data structures to train my code and logic sills in Python language.
+This repository serves to recreate famous algorithms and data structures to train my coding and logic skills in the Python language.